s183910/MLOps_project/reports/README.md

 >
 > Answer:

 We implemented six unit tests for a coverage of 23 %, focusing mainly on the data and model.
+These test the shape and dimensions of the input and output of the model and the data samples.
-Notable, the training loop and prediction were not covered, as these are larger, self-contained blocks of code where writing unit tests is both harder and provide less benefit over testing stand-alone functions.
+Notably, the training loop and prediction were not covered, as these are larger, self-contained blocks of code where writing unit tests is both harder and provide less benefit over testing stand-alone functions.

+The unit tests for data also focus on dataset and batch size when loading.

 ### Question 8